 Without this statement, the CAS will not attract the required 30 points and the Student visa application will be refused.

-We have compiled a list of commonly asked questions to help you understand whether this will affect you, and if it so, how 'academic progression' is assessed by the University.
+We have compiled a list of commonly asked questions to help you understand whether this will affect you, and if so, how 'academic progression' is assessed by the University.

-Please note that the information on this webpage is relevant to both new students (offer-holders who are going through Admissions and have not yet started their course at Warwick) and continuing students (those who are currently enrolled on a course at Warwick).
+Please note that the information on this webpage is relevant to both new students (offer-holders going through Admissions and have not yet started their course at Warwick) and continuing students (those who are currently enrolled on a course at Warwick).

 If you are an offer-holder, your Admissions team will usually become aware of your previous UK-based study when they read your application form and supporting documents but a full assessment will be made after you have submitted a CAS request online (as part of the CAS assignment procedure).
 It is very unlikely that the University will refuse to assign a CAS even if you have studied a same level course/failed a course before, because there are a number of exemptions (see question below).

 If you are a continuing student, 'academic progression' is about whether you can change course without applying for a new visa, where you can make your visa application (in the UK or from your home country) and when you can make your visa application following a change in circumstances (for example, a change of course or the need to resit exams).
 It is very unlikely that the University will refuse to assign a CAS on the basis of 'Academic Progression' if you are currently enrolled on a course because there are a number of exemptions (see question below), although it may mean that you need to travel to your home country to make your visa application.

 For offer-holders who have previously studied in the UK (note this does not include any UK qualifications studied overseas), the University is required to confirm in your CAS: